KeyWorksRW/ttBld/.github/ISSUE_TEMPLATE/reviewcode_report.md

 ---
-name: Code review
+name: Code review/refactor
-about: Code needs to be reviewed and updated
+about: Code needs to be reviewed or refactored
 title: ''
-labels: Code Review
+labels: code review/refactor
 assignees: ''

 ---